 2020 Vault Rankings

 Superstar attorneys Steven Molo and Jeffrey Lamken took a gamble and left prestigious and well-established BigLaw firms to start their own boutique and did so at a rather perilous moment: in October of 2009, in the midst of the recession.
-Molo had spent just over five years as a litigation partner at Shearman & Sterling.
-He’d been a senior litigator and member of the Executive Committee of Winston & Strawn prior to that and had begun his career as a prosecutor in Chicago.
-Meanwhile, Lamken was busy heading the Supreme Court and Appellate Practice at Baker Botts, after serving as an assistant to the solicitor general.
-The two met while representing Morgan Stanley during its successful hundred-billion-dollar appeal against financier Ron Perelman and bonded over a mutual belief that complex litigation would be more efficiently carried out by eliminating unnecessary overhead.
+Molo had spent more than five years as a litigation partner at Shearman & Sterling.
+He’d been a senior litigator and member of the Executive Committee of Winston & Strawn prior to that, and he had begun his career as a prosecutor in Chicago.
+Meanwhile, Lamken was busy heading the Supreme Court and Appellate Practice at Baker Botts, after serving as an Assistant to the Solicitor General.
+The two met representing Morgan Stanley during its successful hundred billion-dollar appeal against financier Ron Perelman and bonded over a mutual belief that complex litigation would be more efficiently carried out by eliminating unnecessary overhead.
 Thus, the small firm with a flexible billing structure—charging clients primarily based upon the results achieved rather than the hours billed—was born.

 No Rookies in the Lineup, Please

 MoloLamken is looking to climb higher up the double-digit ranks and has set an ultimate goal of 40-50 lawyers.
 But don’t scramble for that resume just yet: you'll need to rack up a good few years as an associate at a larger firm first—and judicial clerkship experience is preferred.
 MoloLamken’s high-stakes, complicated cases and consequent premium on experience mean it doesn’t hire associates fresh out of school.